How to Read a 10-K: The Only 5 Sections That Matter

 - "Consulting" or service arrangements where insiders' firms get paid.

-- Loans, guarantees, or unusual compensation arrangements that don’t align with shareholders.
+- Loans, guarantees, or unusual compensation arrangements.

 - The size of these transactions relative to company size.
-A small, disclosed office lease isn’t the same as a CEO-controlled entity receiving a huge percentage of company spend.

 Reading a 10-K Efficiently